On the behavior of stringy motives under Galois quasi-\'etale covers: Stringy Motives

 \begin{lemma} With notation and hypotheses as above, the following formula holds

 where $\{\iota,\kappa\}$ runs over the subsets of $I/G$ with two elements. \end{lemma} \begin{proof} This is basically the $g=1$ part of the formula defining the orbifold $E$-function \cite[Definition 6.3]{batyrevNonArchimedeanIntegralsStringy1999}.
-Before taking the quotient by $G$, we have
+Note also that the formula in the case $G=1$ is well-known and is a special case of \eqref{ex-formula}.
+Let us first recall how the formula in that case is deduced: